 Above all, review your site and make sure it connects with your target audience – from the images you use to the language you write with.
 If you run a service-based business, consider adding case studies, before and after images, and samples of your work.

 Now, while your website is your flagship, you still need to get your brand out to where people are.
-Make sure your business is listed on key online directories such as Google My Business, Bing Places for Business, Yellow Pages, Yahoo as well as social sites like Facebook and Yelp. $10.3 billion is lost annually by small businesses because they don’t have a free listing, get on it!
+Make sure your business is listed on key online directories such as Google My Business, Bing Places for Business, Yahoo as well as social sites like Facebook and Yelp. $10.3 billion is lost annually by small businesses because they don’t have a free listing, get on it!

 2. Take a Marketing Channel that Works and Build on It